 Where does my water come from?

-Your water is groundwater that comes from the Manokin and Columbia Aquifer.
+Your water is groundwater that comes from the confined Manokin Aquifer and the unconfined Columbia Aquifer.

 Source water assessment and availability